Day 1 - Flight to Namibia

 Includes breakfast and lunch.

-Days 7, 8 & 9 - Damaraland
+Days 6 & 7 - Damaraland

-After lunch you continue on to your destination, a private reserve in Damaraland which encompasses an area of spectacular scenic beauty.
+As you drive north and east from Swakopmund to Damaraland you travel partly using the back roads and along scenic routes.
+Your destination is a private reserve in Damaraland that encompasses an area of spectacular scenic beauty.
 This is an ancient glacial landscape where rugged mountains change hue as the sun travels across the sky, bare granite domes spring up from the gravel plains like sentinels and hidden natural springs all come together to create variable and photogenic scenery.
 Based from a private semi-permanent camp, you and your expert guide will explore amongst hills and through dry river beds.
-Each day you'll venture out by vehicle, on foot or perhaps, even by mountain bike.
+Each day you'll venture out by vehicle and on foot.
 At each turn your guide will point out and describe the desert-adapted flora and fauna you come across - much of it unique to this area.
 One excursion might include a visit to a valley of ancient rock engravings at Twyfelfontein, now a UNESCO World Heritage Site, and discovering nearby fascinating rock formations sculpted over the millennia.
 Damaraland is renowned for its sightings of desert-adapted elephants but giraffe, Hartmann's mountain zebra, kudu and even cheetah have also been seen here.
-There is a high density of rhino in this area too and if the opportunity arises to track these magnificent creatures in a responsible and safe way for both viewers and the rhino, then your guide will offer this option to you.
-Each night you'll dine under the stars before retiring to your comfortable stretcher bed in an en suite dome-tent.
+Each night you'll dine under the stars before retiring to your comfortable bed in an en suite dome-tent.

 Swakopmund to Damaraland: approx. 8 hours (320km)